hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_code_checker_en.rst

 ```

 **Important Note:**  The `Improved Code` and `Optimized Code` sections are placeholders.
 You must replace them with the actual, improved code.
-This template demonstrates the structure and the expected content of the response.
+This template demonStartes the structure and the expected content of the response.